Do you plan to start an online store? Not sure if Shopify website vs wordpress which one is best for you?

 The selection of WordPress plugins, in comparison, exceeds 50,000.

-Users of WordPress are more dependent on plugins to provide the functionalities they require.
+WordPress users are more dependent on plugins to make the website functionalities they need.
 And if you can’t code, managing many of these plugins can be challenging.
 Additionally, some plugins require technical modification to have them play properly together because they don’t function well together.

 Shopify website vs WordPress: Themes and Design

-Shopify offers 64 premium themes for between $120 and $180 in addition to 8 free themes.
-Additionally, Theme Forest offers 1,200 Shopify themes created by independent developers.
+Shopify offers 64 premium themes in the range of $120 to $180 other than that 8 free themes.
+Additionally, Theme Forest offers 1,200 Shopify themes created by different developers.

 The themes from Shopify are pre-configured for sales.
 These themes are responsive and mobile-optimized, which means they adjust to the size of the device being used to see them.
 Additionally, Shopify’s theme editor is quite simple to use.
 So, you can customize it to look precisely how you want without having to know any code or technical terms.